artintelclass/Assignments/Heart_Disease_exercise/heartRate_andrija.md

 Without making any changes, I had an accuracy of 0.23, or 23%.

+Reading through the [Keras documentation](https://keras.io) was very helpful for figuring out which arguments to change and how.

 Some of the changes that I made inlcuded:
 1. Altering the batch size, and num_epochs.
 2. Trying different activation functions (softplus, softsign, sigmoid, hard_sigmoid)